Dear Potential Tex-Ann Officer Candidate:

 You will be scored based on the following guidelines:

-- Team Score: On Monday, Jan.11th, you will participate in the team teach.
+- Team Score: On Monday, March 24th, you will participate in the team teach.
 The team will score you based on your timed teachings (this will be done during 1st period TexAnns class), your responses on your team interviews, and their belief of your ability to serve as an officer on the team. – This is 10% of your total score.

 - Director Score: The director will score you on the technique critique, your candidate ensemble performance, your performance with other candidates during your jazz combo, your officer strut, and your solo.